JiaaoWANG-ut/DPGEN-DIMER/README.md

 `test_saddle.py`: This code could generate muliple dimer search to get saddle points and corresponding barriers for the given initial configuration.
 The barriers are in the `barrier_sad.txt`.

 ## PS:
-In our code, you just need one POTCAR, not one POTCAR for each element.
+In our modified code, you just need one POTCAR, not one POTCAR for each element.